 Worse, the Waters Of The United States “WOTUS “rule currently proposed by the EPA would federalize all “blue-line” creeks in our country (including branches so small they only flow part of the year).
 Click HERE to learn more.
 If this becomes law, it will be without consent of the people (congressional approval) and will result in unelected government employees having a very large say-so in how you use your land.

 Protected property rights & free people

 The interest of rural landowners are increasingly “out voted” by people who do not share our belief in private control of private property.
-I’m a firm believer that our best defense is to educate ourselves regarding the link our country’s founders saw between private property rights and a free people, and to talk openly with friends and family about this issue.
+The best defense against this loss of liberty is to understand the natural link between private property rights and a free people as established in our founding documents, and to talk openly with friends and family about this issue.

 The fight is coming to us!
-We can fight back or we can roll over and surrender our rights to people who believe THEY should control how you use YOUR land.
+We can fight back or we can roll over and surrender our rights to people who believe THEY know better than YOU how you use YOUR land.